From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of Schubert and Grothendieck polynomials

-Theorem \ref{rdanaloguecollection} and Theorem \ref{relatingrdandschub} also yield that each homogeneous component of $\mathfrak{G}_{\pi}$ has polytopal support and that their Newton polytopes are generalized permutahedra.
+Theorem \ref{rdanaloguecollection} and Theorem \ref{relatingrdandschub} also yield that each homogeneous component of $\mathfrak{G}_{\pi}$ has SNP and that their Newton polytopes are generalized permutahedra.
 In particular, this holds for the Schubert polynomial.
 Since by \cite{pipe1} the Schubert polynomial of $\pi=1\pi'$, where $\pi'$ is a dominant permutation, has $0,1$ coefficients, the last statement also follows. \end{proof}

 From the proof of Theorem \ref{relatingrdandschub} in \cite{pipe1}, one can infer the following new transition rule for Schubert polynomials of permutations of the form $1\pi'$ with $\pi'$ dominant.